-You’re in the middle of a customer service call with a frustrated customer who claims your salesperson made a promise they couldn’t deliver on, so now it’s your salesperson’s word against the customer’s.
+You’re in the middle of a customer service call with a frustrated customer who claims your salesperson made a promise they didn’t deliver on.
+And now it’s your salesperson’s word against the customer’s.

 Likely, it was a mix of miscommunication and misunderstanding.
 We’ve all been there.

 But now you have to muddle through what’s left of the conversation in your free, standalone call recording app.
 And it’s not playing nice.
 Meanwhile, the customer service issue leaves you demoralized as you try to piece together what happened.

 While a free call recording app may sound like a good idea on paper, the best solution for your business can help your team have a clear communication trail and make it easier to follow up with clients.

 There has to be something better out there, and we’ve created this guide to help you find the call recording software that fits your business.
 Read on for a shortlist of your best options: